-In analogy to the classical double lock-in amplifier, a quantum double lock-in amplifier can be realized by using two orthogonal multi-pulse sequences, which act the role of the two orthogonal reference signals.
-As the applied multi-pulse sequences are non-commutating operations~\cite{SKNature2011,MZPRX2021,WGPRX2022}, they mix the input signal and the modulation signal.
-And then the following time-evolution filters out the components of frequencies different from the reference frequency $\omega_m$.
+In analogy to a classical double lock-in amplifier, a quantum double lock-in amplifier can be realized by using two orthogonal multi-pulse sequences, which act the role of two orthogonal reference signals.
+As the applied multi-pulse sequences (acting as the reference signal) are non-commutating with the target signal~\cite{SKNature2011,MZPRX2021,WGPRX2022}, one can mix the input signal and the reference signal.
+And then the following time-evolution filters out {the noise spectral components} different from the reference frequency $\omega_m$.